Guest Post – About the Author:

 This secret spot is located near Noordermarket, but to find it you have to be ready to search.

 Amsterdam is divided into several different neighborhoods, all with their distinct and unique charm and contrasting offerings.
-However, some neighborhoods get more recognition than others; such as The Jordaan, City Center, and De Pijp.
+However, some neighborhoods get more recognition than others, including The Jordaan, City Center, and De Pijp.
 Tourists and locals highly frequent these areas due to their beauty, restaurants, shops, and more.
-But sometimes you feel the need to explore someplace different.
+But perhaps on your next Amsterdam city trip, you’ll feel the need to explore someplace different.

 If you are looking to see Amsterdam the way locals do, this is the best area to adventure around.
 You will find so much beauty and charm, that is uninterrupted by tourists.